A professor in front of a classroom, lecturing to students at desks.

 Associate Professor, Strategic Management

-Headshot of Goran Calic, a smiling man with short, spiky dark hair, in a white collared shirt, a red tie, and a dark suit jacket.
+Headshot of Goran Calic, a smiling man with short, dark hair, wearing a dark suit.

 Dr. Goran Calic’s research focuses on understanding why some individuals are more creative and some organizations are more innovative than others.
 His area of research is primarily concerned with early-stage entrepreneurship.
 His work is funded by a number of interdisciplinary grants and the Social Sciences and Humanities Research Council.